Small Business Accounting Platform Solutions

 Choosing a software that’s developed for the cloud allows you to eliminate the need for cost-prohibitive IT investments, hardware maintenance, and network monitoring and upgrades.
 In addition, as noted above, both solutions provide the ability to connect with potential business systems by using API.
 This functionality allows organizations the potential to integrate their accounting and operations software—a powerful outcome.

 BKD’s accounting outsourcing and advisory services team can provide a professional accounting and finance needs assessment.
 We leverage Sage Intacct and QBO to facilitate timely and reliable accounting for our clients.
-To learn more, reach out to your BKD Trusted Advisor™, use the Contact Us form below or visit our Accounting Outsourcing page.
+To learn more, reach out to your BKD Trusted Advisor™, use the Contact Us form below or or visit our Outsourced Accounting Services page.